Thanks to everyone that atteneded our 2021 Virtual VM Workshop

-About VM Workshop
+The VM Workshop

 About the VM Workshop: What it was yesterday and what it is today.

-Why Come to the VM Workshop?
+Why come to the VM Workshop?

-Here are about half a dozen great reasons to come to VM Workshop (some of this the following text was shamelessly ripped off from the 1998 Marist VM Workshop site.)...
+Here are about half a dozen great reasons to come to the VM Workshop (some of this the following text was shamelessly ripped off from the 1998 Marist VM Workshop site.)...